triton-inference-server/server/docs/user_guide/model_management.md

 in-flight sequence(s) will be routed to the same model instance for processing.
 It is currently the responsibility of the user to ensure any in-flight sequence(s) are completed before reloading a sequence model.

+* Starting from r24.09, if the version policy on the model configuration is modified to load/unload some model version(s), already loaded and unmodified model version(s), i.e. version(s) which the timestamps of its version directory and content(s) within the directory are unchanged, will not be reloaded.

 ## Concurrently Loading Models